 Larry Hanley, San Francisco State

-College English students annotating professor’s literary anthology using WordPress plugin:
+College English students annotating a professor’s literary anthology using our WordPress plugin:

 Jeff Allred, Hunter College